 In the early stages of COPD, symptoms may be mild, and the disease may go undiagnosed.
 However, as the disease progresses, symptoms can become more severe, leading to a decreased quality of life and an increased risk of complications.

 Causes of COPD

 The most common cause of COPD (chronic obstructive pulmonary disease) is smoking, which can damage the lungs and cause inflammation, narrowing of the airways, and reduced lung function over time.
-However, other factors can also contribute to the development of COPD, including:
+However, other factors can also contribute to the development of COPD, and lung health including: